Click Here for Our Recommended Antivirus for Your Device

 3. The saliva function in the mouth, while on the other hand, the Pancreatic amylase functions in the stomach and small intestine.

-5. The salivary amylase can be said as the beginner of the process of digestion of carbohydrates, while the Pancreatic amylase can be said as the one to end this process of digestion of carbohydrates.
+5. Salivary amylase can be said to be the beginner of the process of digestion of carbohydrates, while Pancreatic amylase can be said as the one to end this process of digestion of carbohydrates.

 Difference Between Salivary and Pancreatic Amylase